 - Pork ribs

 - Pork hocks

-Pour the soy sauce mixture and add in the egg and bay leaves.
+- Add in the boiled eggs.
 Cover to simmer for 2 minutes.
 Add the crushed pepper and simmer again, about 3 more minutes.

 - Serve hot, or you can freeze this.

 Hi, my name is Shobee.
 Welcome to The Skinny Pot, where we cook Easy Recipes from the available ingredients from our pantry and fridge!
 We’re your go-to source for simple and delicious recipes that make the most of what you already have at home.
 Talk about the pantry challenge.
 Read more...